isuthermography/spatialnde2/doc/UsersGuide/source/examples.rst

   :width: 800
   :alt: Sample image of the surface-parameterization.

-5. To see the simulated data mapped to the specimen in a 3-dimensional context, select the ``"/graphics/projection_specimen"`` channel.
+5. To see the probe placeholder data mapped to the specimen in a 3-dimensional context, select the ``"/graphics/projection_specimen"`` channel.

 .. image:: GraphicsProjection_Specimen.png
   :width: 800
   :alt: Map of accumulated probe simulation data projected onto the specimen.

+6. (optional).
+Before running the example, select the probe and specimen 3D model files that you would like to use to accurately reflect your testing environment.
+Ensure that these files are meshed and in the Extensible 3D (``.x3d``) format.
+Then place these files in the working directory of the ``project_live_probe_tip_data.dgp`` file.
+Default models are assigned in the script if there are no models to use.
+The script can be set to read the models by changing the value of the ``specimen_model_file`` and ``probe_model_file`` variables.
+(NEED TO INCLUDE A LINK FOR PARAMETERIZATION INSTRUCTIONS)